 Ecuador picks conservative for president; Peru eyes runoff

 QUITO, Ecuador (AP) — A conservative businessman seems headed to Ecuador’s presidency, with voters rejecting the leftist movement started by former President Rafael Correa more than a decade ago.
-And in neighboring Peru it remains unclear which of 18 presidential hopefuls will fill the two spots in a June runoff election.
+And in neighboring Peru, a crowded field of 18 presidential candidates was virtually certain to result in a second round of voting in June.
 The South American nations held elections Sunday under strict public health measures because of the coronavirus pandemic.
 With more than 90% of votes counted in Ecuador, results show former banker Guillermo Lasso in front with about 53% of the votes and leftist Andrés Arauz with 47%.